 What Will Drive Future Adoption Of This Asset Class By Plan Sponsors?

 There are a number of powerful factors driving the adoption of real estate.
 Possibly the most significant is the growing use of target date funds (TDFs) in DC plans.
 They represent about 33% of the DC market today, and 50-70% of all new flows.
 Multi-asset structures like TDFs are the ideal way to implement diversifiers like real estate within a DC plan.

 A second factor is the growing use of outsourced chief investment officers (OCIOs) and the development of more custom solutions for the DC market.
 Many of these outsourced solutions incorporate diversifying asset classes that are regularly used in from the defined benefit world.
 We are also seeing more interest from the consultant community, and more mandates that include a real estate option.

 Finally, the recently passed Secure Act should also be a long-term positive for the asset class.
 When smaller plans pool their assets and bring in more professional management it becomes more likely that they will include real estate as an investment option.
 All this suggests that the growth we’ve seen over the past few years is likely to continue, and even accelerate.

 There have been many, but maybe the most fundamental is the establishment of a widely accepted set of industry best practices.
 This provides a roadmap for anyone who wants to include real estate as an option in a DC plan.
-Within best practices, questions about liquidity and daily valuation frequently come up, particularly for direct real estate.
+Within best practices, questions about liquidity and daily valuation frequently come up, particularly for private real estate.
 We’ve provided a series of recommendations for addressing both these questions that has been well received by the community and has helped remove them as an issue for most plans sponsors and consultants.